geekcamp-ph/rubyonrails.geekcampbaguio.com/README.md

     Then I should see the Ruby on Rails guide for Geekcamp Baguio

-## Deploying to the project's gh-pages branch
+## Deploying to the project's site

     Given I am in the project directory

     And I have cloned the repo to an html subdirectory under the project directory git clone git@github.com:geekcamp-ph/rubyonrails.geekcampbaguio.com.git html

+    And I have added heroku remote
+      git remote add heroku (url you can see if you log in)

     And I checked out the gh-pages branch of the html subdirectory cd html
-      git co gh-pages
+      git co master
       cd ..

     When i run `serve export`